rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 Thus, this lead to me booking the actual registration (conference pass) for re:Invent as an individual attendee much later than originally anticipated.
 In all honesty, it was a week or two after I booked all the hotel/airfare via the company travel portal.

 The costs for the individual conference pass for the event (i.e. registration) totaled to exactly **$1,799**.
 In case anyone wonders, that is definitely a pretty significant drop in the bucket.
-And I'd attended PyCon earlier in the year too, and the registration costs for that was only about $300 or so -- of course this was all out-of-pocket for me, as this was a personal decision to attend the event.
+And I'd attended [PyCon] earlier in the year too, and the registration costs for that was only about $300 or so -- of course this was all out-of-pocket for me, as this was a personal decision to attend the event.
 So yeah, definitely _costliest_ fees for a tech conference event that I've ever seen, but hey, it is what it is 🤷‍♂️.

 And well, also, it helps if your company reimburses you for it -- which thankfully mine does 👍.

-# The Meat and Potatoes
+# Details

-> **TODO.
-In progress.**
+#### The Meat and Potatoes

 Let's now get into the nitty-gritty, and delve into the "meat and potatoes" as a colleague at work likes to call it.